sagemath/sage/src/doc/en/developer/workflows.rst

 2. Alice pushes the local branch to the remote ``origin``, her fork of the Sage repo on GitHub, and with it :ref:`creates a PR <section-workflows-push>` to the Sage repo.
-When ready, Alice set the PR to ``needs review`` status.
+When ready, Alice sets the PR to ``needs review`` status.

 3. Bob, a developer acting as reviewer, :ref:`examines the PR
    <section-workflows-pr-checkout>`, looks through the changes, leaves comments